 It is football season again and it’s time to hit the road in your RV to follow your favorite college or professional team.
 And tailgating is more fun when you have a television installed on the side of your RV to watch the early games.

-Today’s TVs are thinner than ever, bigger than ever, and able to produce the most amazing pictures.
-What’s more, having a big TV outside lets you watch your sports or favorite show from the pool, deck or inside your screen porch.
+As the weather gets warmer more of us are spending time outdoors.
+But we are not ready to give up watching our TVs.
+Today’s TVs are thinner than ever, bigger than ever and able to produce the most amazing picture.
+And having a big TV outside lets you watch sports or other favorite show from the pool, deck or sitting on the porch.

 The Microsoft XBox E3 conference kicked off with a huge press conference introducing new games by Microsoft.
 The presentation was also streamed live to over 1.7 million viewers.
 See presentation here.

 Smartphones and tablets are becoming a common sight these days as almost everyone – including you – has at least one.
 Speaking of sight, those same mobile devices can take a toll on your eyes, especially if you can’t spend at least an hour without checking on your social media account, catching up on some TV series, or playing your favorite mobile game.
 You may not become totally blind, but your vision can decline if you’re using your mobile device with an unprotected screen.
 Thus, you would want to buy a screen protector, and listed below are some reasons why it’s important for your eyes whenever you’re using your mobile device.